Chaves wins Stage 19, Carapaz keeps Giro lead

 “It’s another good day for us and we’re looking forward to tomorrow,” Carapaz said.
 “We’re ready to defend the Maglia Rosa in a harder stage than today.”

-Saturday’s penultimate stage is the last chance Carapaz’s rivals have to gain significant time on the Movistar cyclist ahead of the final time trial in Verona on Sunday.
+The penultimate stage Saturday is the last chance Carapaz’s rivals have to gain significant time on the Movistar cyclist ahead of the final time trial in Verona on Sunday.

 The 20th stage is the last mountain leg, with five long, categorized climbs in the Dolomites along the 194-kilometer route from Feltre to Croce d’Aune-Monte Avena.